 Enter the username and password for the router and press the blue Sign in button.

-- The Default Asus RT-AC1200G Router Password is: password
+- The Default Asus RT-AC1200G+ Router Password is: admin

 - First, we strongly recommend trying other Asus username password combinations.
 If you have a slightly different firmware version then you may also have a different username and password.
 Here is our list of Default Asus Router Passwords.